bloomberg/k8eraid/README.md

 docker pull bloomberg/k8eraid
 ```

 ## Awesome!
 So how does configuration work?

 There are five types of objects in a config- "deployments", "pods", "daemonsets", "nodes", and "alerters".
 Each of these objects contain one or more desired definitions.
 There are a few important rules that you will need to remember when configuring your rules, most of these are due to the way the kubernetes client functions in `list` vs `get` functions.

 - The config is self-reloading.
 You do not need to redeploy k8eraid when you update the configmap.
-- If using a wildcard for a POD, you MUST specify a valid filterLabel
+- If using a wildcard for a POD, you MUST specify a valid filterLabel.
-- If specifying a name for any target resource, you MUST specify a valid filterNamespace
+- If specifying a name for any target resource, you MUST specify a valid filterNamespace.
 - If your pendingThreshold is too short for a POD rule, you may get alerts for normal pod startups.
-- For DEPLOYMENT and DAEMONSET type resources- "filter" can either be a literal string for a namespace, or a key/value pair string for a metadata label
+- For DEPLOYMENT and DAEMONSET type resources- "filter" can either be a literal string for a namespace, or a key/value pair string for a metadata label.

 ### Pod configuration examples